alyssaresh/dashsite/README.md

 ## Challenges
 **3/5/25:** hardest thing so far has been setting up github permissions myself from the terminal. also uploading a repo on my local to github (again, from the terminal).
 Though google was helpful, I got the best results using chat gpt to help troubleshoot.<br>
 **3/28/25:** Getting the Lightbox to work was tough.
 I tried a lot of different things, but ran into some issues because of the way I had split my divs up (a full screen pop up was hard).
-Simplifying what the lightbox actually did helped in the long run.
+Simplifying what the lightbox actually did helped in the long run. <br>
 **6/18/25:** One challenge I had was making the website look good for mobile devices (and screens that are portrait rather than landscape).
-I was able to account for most screens, but some don't look great with the landscape-based layout no matter what I tried.
-This is something I'll definitely keep in mind in the future when designing other websites!
+I was able to account for most screens, but some don't look great with the landscape-based layout simply because it was designed for wider screens.
+This is something I'll definitely keep in mind in the future when building other websites, so the mobile version looks just as engaging!

 # Need to Dos
--program in more accessibility
+-program in more accessibility, and fix some of the issues identified by accessibilitychecker.org

 ## Hope to Dos
 -implement this [ASCII library](https://github.com/patorjk/figlet.js)<br>